ScottDonor/socialConnect/README.md

 Edited friend_request_ok and friend_request_rejected messages to be more user friendly.
 Edited status post, delete and reply messages.
 Edited menu links to show Home, Notifications with notification count, and Profile.
-Added header and footer template to message.php.
+Added header and footer template to message.php, filenotfound.php.
 Put template bottom back onto login.php.
 Removed pentester.php.
 Moved the Terms of Service to the /templates/ folder for easier editing.